mikepan/GameEngineBook/text/03-LogicBricks.md

 This is a more complex and complete method for controlling your object's linear movement.
 The Servo Control option enables you to control speed with force.
 It will apply a variable force in order to reach the target specified speed.
 It can be used to simulate the most varied effects, such as friction, flying, sliding, and so on.

 The Servo Control can (and should) be used for any object, regardless of its dynamic/physic properties (see Figure 3.39).
 It replaces both Location and Linear Velocity from the Simple Motion option.
 The produced result is a more fluid and continuous movement for your object.
-This also doesn't affect the behavior of collision and other physics interactions[md]as opposed to using Location in the Simple Motion.
+This also doesn't affect the behavior of collision and other physics interactions - as opposed to using Location in the Simple Motion.
 The latter makes the object do "jumps into space," ignoring whatever is between its original and final position.

 ![Motion actuator - Servo Control](../figures/Chapter3/Fig03-39.png "Motion actuator - Servo Control")